 Methylprednisolone is sold under the brand names Solu-Medrol and Medrol.
 It is a synthetic glucocorticoid or steroid drug.
-For MS patients it is usually used for as an anti-inflammatory.
-It prevents the release of substances that cause inflammation in the body.
+For MS patients, it is usually used to quickly reduce the symptoms, such as optic neuritis, of a flare-up or exacerbation.
+It prevents the release of substances that cause inflammation in the body so that your exacerbation ends sooner.

-When a person with multiple sclerosis has a new or particularly difficult exacerbation, the doctor may order this medication as treatment.
+When you, as a person with multiple sclerosis, have a new or particularly difficult exacerbation, the doctor may order this medication as treatment.
 For some, it may be the only treatment they take for their MS. In that case, it can also be a long term treatment.

 Cir had steroid treatments a few times.
 The first time he had treatment, he went into the doctors office it for.
 He had an IV over a period of days.
 He would come in, get hooked up, and sit for about an hour.